 Judicial Procedures in Sexual Misconduct Cases

-Students accused of sexual misconduct will be subject to disciplinary proceedings, following the procedures set forth under the Disciplinary Sanctions section of this handbook (http://law.pepperdine.edu/academics/student-handbook/law/lawserv.htm), with the following exceptions:
+Students accused of sexual misconduct will be subject to disciplinary proceedings, following the procedures set forth in this handbook at http://law.pepperdine.edu/academics/student-handbook/law/judicial-procedures-student-code-of-conduct.htm), with the following exceptions:

 The University's actions are not dependent on the initiation or outcome of criminal charges.
 Disciplinary proceedings may be carried out prior to, simultaneously with, or following civil or criminal proceedings.